lxwagn/using-go-with-c-libraries/README.md

 #### Lucas Wagner

-Since Go has its roots in C and in C's design team at Bell Labs, straightforward compatibility with C was built-in from the beginning.
+Since Go has its roots in C and in C's design team at Bell Labs, Go compatibility with C was important to its designers.
+Whenever a Go source file imports "C", it is using cgo. cgo allows code reuse from C.

-Why reuse code?
-In many cases, particularly with legacy code, it can often be easier to link to compiled C code libraries instead of rewriting tested, tried-and-true code that was painstakingly created over weeks, months, or years.

-Likewise, sometimes a developer might want to use a library with Go that is only available for C developers for various reasons like security or simplicity.
+There are countless reasons to reuse C code.
+Security, simplicity, and saving time/money are large ones.
+Sometimes a developer might want to use a library with Go where first-class language support is available for C developers.

+Additionally, there are edge cases that inevitably happen with legacy languages like C.
+Sometimes the source code (or the person who wrote the code) cannot be found and the compiled library and header file are all that remain.
+Other times, it just makes sense to use tried-and-true code that was created and tested over weeks, months, or years.

-Go allows C linking against libraries or pasting in in-line code.
+Go allows linking against C libraries or pasting in in-line code.
 In this demo, both will be shown in the familiar "Hello World" format.

 ### Quickstart